 Epigenomics - we used the ENCODE standard ChIP-seq pipeline and uniformly processed the ChIP-seq data of available samples in PsychENCODE and Roadmap Epigenomics for the signal track qualifications and peak identifications.

 Transcriptomics - we also used the ENCODE standard RNA-seq pipeline to uniformly process the RNA-seq data of available samples from a number of PsychENCODE-relate studies, ENCODE and GTEx to quantify the expression levels for the protein coding genes, transcripts, noncoding RNA and novel transcribed regions.

 At the middle, we used the processed data and compared against various phenotypes to have even more interpreted functional elements such as sets of differentially expressed genes characterizing various brain regions and phenotypes, sets of aggregated brain enhancers from merging the the K27 peaks on the ENCODE regulatory elements.
 And then above these individual elements, we even identified more interpreted association relationship data such as the QTLs affecting gene expression and enhancers, and the imputed regulatory networks consisting of QTLs, enhancers and genes.
 This includes:

+Brain active enhancers - We identified the brain enhancers from the uniformly processed ChIP-seq data and related them with the regulatory elements in ENCODE and Epigenomics Roadmap , and summarize a list of xxx PsychENCODE brain enhancers, mainly active on DLPFC and CBC (Supplement).

+Differentially expressed genes, transcripts and brain splicing patterns - we compared the expression changes from uniformly processed RNA-seq data across PsychENCODE-relate studies, ENCODE and GTEx, and found the xxx genes and transcripts that express in brain samples,and xxx eGenes associated with eQTLs (Methods).
+We also discovered xxx non-coding RNAs and novel transcribed regions in brain.
+Also, we compared them against all possible phenotypes and derived the phenotype-specific genes and transcripts.
+In addition, we calculated the alternative splicing patterns at the transcript level; i.e., the percentage of the transcript abundance over its gene abundance, and found the brain-specific spliced transcripts.
+We finally created a map linking all these brain differentially expressed and spliced genes and transcripts with corresponding phenotypes such as disorders and developmental stages.

-QTLs - we merged genotype and gene expression data of Brain DFC region from a number of studies relating to PyschENCODE.
-We calculated the association of imputed SNPs with normalized gene expression and chromatin states (Methods) to find expression QTLs and chromatin QTLs respectively using an additive linear model from QTLtools.
-This linear model was also adjusted by covariates like PEER factors of gene expression, genotype PCs and disease diagnosis.
-Among these SNPs, we identified a great number of the regulatory variants significantly associated with brain transcriptional and epigenomic activity: >5 million expression QTLs (eQTLs) and >5 thousand chromatin QTLs (cQTLs) for histone modification signals.
-The number of eQTLs in this resource is significantly greater than previous studies, approaching the saturation of human mutations (Figure xxx).
+QTLs - we merged genotype and gene expression and chromatin data of Brain DFC region from a number of studies relating to PyschENCODE.
+We calculated the association of imputed SNPs with normalized gene expression and chromatin states (Methods) to find the quantitative trait loci associating with gene expression and epigenomic activities in adult brain, including expression QTLs, chromatin QTLs and splicing QTLs.
+In particular, we used the GTEx pipeline for discovering eQTLs to find the associations, which is based on an additive linear model from QTLtools.
+Given the complex relationships between genotype and phenotype, potentially driven by batch effects and biases (e.g., merging different chromatin datasets), this linear model was also adjusted by covariates like PEER factors of gene expression, genotype PCs and disease diagnosis.
+Among these SNPs, we identified a great number of the regulatory variants significantly associated with brain transcriptional and epigenomic activity: >xxx million expression QTLs (eQTLs), >5 thousand chromatin QTLs (cQTLs) for histone modification signals, and xxx splicing QTLs for alternative splicing patterns.
+We compared our QTLs with known disease associated SNPs such as GWAS and found that the number of eQTLs in this resource is significantly greater than previous studies, approaching the saturation of human mutations (Figure xxx).
 We also showed that the eQTLs number can be predicted from the sample size using a fitted curve (Figure xxx).

-Brain active enhancers - We identified the brain enhancers from ChIP-seq data and related them with ENCODE and Epigenomics Roadmap data, and summarize a list of xxx PsychENCODE brain enhancers, mainly active on DLPFC and CBC (Supplement).

-Differentially expressed genes and transcripts - we compared the expression changes across PsychENCODE-relate studies, ENCODE and GTEx, and found the xxx genes and transcripts that express in brain samples,and xxx eGenes associated with eQTLs (Methods).
-In addition, we discovered xxx non-coding RNAs and novel transcribed regions in brain.
-Also, we compared them against all possible phenotypes and derived the phenotype-specific genes and transcripts.